Prefect Cloud Quickstart ¶

 Log into Prefect Cloud from a terminal¶

 prefect cloud login Prefect CLI command to log into Prefect Cloud from your environment.

 prefect cloud login command, used on its own, provides an interactive login experience.
 Using this command, you may log in with either an API key or through a browser.

 $ prefect cloud login ?
 How would you like to authenticate?
 [Use arrows to move; enter to select] > Log in with a web browser Paste an API key Opening browser...
 Waiting for response... ?
 Which workspace would you like to use?
 [Use arrows to move; enter to select] > prefect/terry-prefect-workspace g-gadflow/g-workspace Authenticated with Prefect Cloud!
 Using workspace 'prefect/terry-prefect-workspace'.

 If you choose to log in via the browser, Prefect opens a new tab in your default browser and enables you to log in and authenticate the session.
 Use the same login information as you originally used to create your Prefect Cloud account.

 Run a flow with Prefect Cloud¶

-Okay, you're all set to run a local flow with Prefect Cloud.
+Okay, you're all set to run a flow locally, orchestrated with Prefect Cloud.
 Notice that everything works just like running local flows.
-However, because you logged into Prefect Cloud locally, your local flow runs show up in Prefect Cloud!
+However, because you logged into Prefect Cloud, your local flow runs show up in Prefect Cloud!

 In your local environment, where you configured the previous steps, create a file named